-- 1.07 Traveler: Any person who incurs travel expenses on official state business and is entitled to authorized reimbursement for those expenses. - 1.08 Travel Status: When an employee is required by his/her supervisor to leave the headquarters station to accomplish official state business and is eligible for reimbursement of actual, reasonable and necessary travel expenses in accordance with the provisions of the DPM uniform travel schedule amounts, other applicable statutes, or pursuant to the public safety collective bargaining agreement, if applicable. - 1.09 Volunteer: Any officially authorized person not in employee status, who provides service to the state.
+- 1.06 Non-Airline Receipt: A non-airline receipt is the original statement document from the supplier, preferably one that clearly evidences the form of payment, date of purchase, name of supplier, and type of purchase.
+In the case of lodging, detailed itemization of the expenses is required.
+If the original receipt is not available, a reasonable copy of the receipt or a computer print-out (such as an Internet/e-mail confirmation) along with proof of payment, such as credit card statement or cancelled check, will be accepted.
+In the case of lodging, the copy must provide a detailed itemization of expenses.
+Credit card charge statements and/or slips alone are not acceptable as documentation because these lack sufficient detail. - 1.07 Ridesharing Services: Transportation services that match a driver of a private vehicle with that of a customer seeking transportation usually through the use of a digital service provided by a third-party company.
+These services are similar to those provided by a traditional taxicab company. - 1.08 Traveler: Any person who incurs travel expenses on official state business and is entitled to authorized reimbursement for those expenses. - 1.09 Travel Status: When an employee is required by his/her supervisor to leave the headquarters station to accomplish official state business and is eligible for reimbursement of actual, reasonable and necessary travel expenses in accordance with the provisions of the DPM uniform travel schedule amounts, other applicable statutes, or pursuant to the public safety collective bargaining agreement, if applicable. - 1.10 Volunteer: Any officially authorized person not in employee status, who provides service to the state.